01 April - 31 October

 In 1599, the baptismal font was made out of Namur limestone and made into a holy water font.
 The pedestal carries the family crest of Geerard Vanderstappen, abbot of Saint Lawrence abbey situated in Liège (1520-1558), who originally came from the village of Zolder and donated this artwork to the church of his birth town.
 The lid made out of yellow brass is that of the earlier baptismal font, that one strangely enough can find in the city of Liège.

-The neo-Gothic stained glass windows were donated to the church in 1893 by baron Jules de Villenfagne de Vogelsanck and his Irish spouse Lady Camilla Preston of the Lords Gormanstone.
-The stained-glass windows were removed and safely stored when the church closed down in 1980 due to mine subsidence.
+The neo Gothic stained glass windows were donated in 1893 by Baron Jules de Villenfagne de Vogelsanck and his Irish wife Lady Camilla Preston.
+Removed and safely stored in 1980 when the church closed due to mine subsidence, they depict the patron saints of the de Villenfagne family.
+In theory they should match the coats of arms below, but these associations were not correctly applied.